zamiere/tidal-connect/README.md

 ```

 Put the content of this project into `/usr/local/tidal-connect/`
-Choose your .env file from samples folder, for example if you have "Apple USB-C to 3.5mm" soundcard, copy `samples/applejack.env` into /usr/local/tidal-connect/' folder as `.env' file.
+Choose your .env file from samples folder, for example if you have "Apple USB-C to 3.5mm" soundcard, copy `samples/applejack.env` into `/usr/local/tidal-connect/` folder as `.env` file.

-Use the `restart-watch.sh` to show errors in logs while rebuilding docker image.
+Use the `build.sh` to show errors in logs while rebuilding docker image.

+The build refresh the image apt source.list (archive replaced by legacy) and install libasound2-plugins package for providing speex rate_converter for resampling when it needed.

 ## Service install

 Copy the `assets/systemd/system/tidal-connect.service` into `/etc/systemd/system/` folder.

-Start with `systemctl start tidal-connect`, it will run `docker-composer up -d` command.
+Start with `systemctl start tidal-connect`, it will run `docker-composer up -d --no-recreate` command.
 Set to autoload with `systemctl enable tidal-connect`

 ## Triggerhappy config